xiaoyunyang/web-dev-cheatsheets/git-tutorial.md

 	$ git commit -m ‘Initial Commit!'
 	$ git push origin master
 	```

+	Note, if you added a LICENSE file or a README file from Github, make sure to do a `git pull origin master` before you do a `git add --all`.

 7. Now open a file within `ProjectName` in [Atom](https://atom.io/) or another text editor.
 Make some changes to the code.
 To sync your local repo with your remote repo, do this: